JetBrains/sdkdocs-template/README.md

 # SDK Docs Template

-This repo is intended to make it easy to setup and manage an SDK documentation site for JetBrains products.
+This repo is intended to make it easy to set up and manage an SDK documentation site for JetBrains products.
 It should be included as a submodule of the documentation repo, and is intended to hide as much of the scripting away from the documentation repo as possible.

 Once this repo has been included in the documentation repo, the documentation repo only needs define a simple `Rakefile` and minimal `_config.yml` file, and everything else is handled automatically.
 Building and running the site is then as simple as: